 Yes, dentures can look and feel great!

 If you are missing some or all of your teeth, The Mews Dental Clinic is extremely experienced at fitting partial and full dentures.
-Made from acrylic, nylon, metal or the new, flexible Valplast, dentures are available privately or on the NHS.
+There are different materials to choose from including acrylic, nylon, metal or the new, flexible Valplast dentures.
 They are custom-made to fit snugly over your gums to replace missing teeth and counteract any problems missing teeth can cause – such as trouble eating and speaking, unwanted movement of existing teeth, and facial sagging.
 Unlike crowns and bridges, dentures need to be removed daily for cleaning.Book an appointment

 Dentures in Godalming: your options